aka Dracula 2001

 However, this reliance on cool effects also ends up being an approach that wrings any atmosphere out of the film.
 The difference is best seen in contrast with Bram Stoker’s Dracula – there Francis Ford Coppola eschewed all forms of visual effects trickery and produced a series of flamboyant and ravishingly sensual flourishes of directorial technique; in Dracula 2000, Patrick Lussier delights in CGI trickery and produces some cute trick effects but never any atmosphere.
 In Dracula 1992, the wives seducing Jonathan Harker was a dazzlingly sensual scene, here the wives crawling all around the walls as they come onto Jonny Lee Miller is a cute effect but no more than that.
 Dracula 1992 has a fabulous love scene with Dracula seducing Winona Ryder; a similar scene here has the nifty effect of the lovers taking off and flying around the room but little in the way of sensuality.
 That ultimately is the failing of Dracula 2000 – a near good film that misses the mark through too little atmosphere and too much reliance on CGI trickery.

-Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make White Noise: The Light (2007), My Bloody Valentine (2009) and Drive Angry (2011), as well as wrote the script for Terminator Genisys (2015).
+Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011) and Trick (2019), as well as wrote the script for Terminator Genisys (2015).

 (Nominee Best Supporting Actor (Gerard Butler) and Best Makeup Effects at this site’s Best of 2000 Awards).